Mary of Bourbon: Second negotiation

 On 29 March 1536 a final contract made at Cremieu, near Lyon, for Mary to marry James V of Scotland, was sealed by Francis I of France.
-The meeting was convened by Jean III d'Estourmel, Master of Household to the Duke of Vendôme, assisted by Mathieu de Lonjoüe, Bishop of Soissons, Guillaume Poyet, President of the French parliament, Guillaume Féau, seigneur de Fernay, Royal Chamberlain, and the Scottish herald James Aikenhead, whose name appears in French records as 'Hacquenet.'
+The meeting was convened by Jean III d'Estourmel, Master of Household to the Duke of Vendôme, assisted by Mathieu de Lonjoüe, Bishop of Soissons, Guillaume Poyet, President of the French parliament, Guillaume Féau, seigneur de Fernay, Royal Chamberlain, and the Scottish herald James Aikenhead, whose name appears in French records as "Hacquenet".
 The resultant contract was signed by Cardinal Tournon, the Chancellor Antoine de Bourg, Anne de Montmorency, Marshal of France, and Admiral Philippe de Chabot, Count of Busançois.
 James V had already consented to the marriage by appointing his procurators to finalise the details on 29 December 1535.
 Among its provisions, the contract provided that Francis I would transfer Dunbar Castle with the gift of all of its guns, which was kept by the Duke of Albany, to James V, and if James died first Mary would have Falkland Palace for the rest of her life.

 In April 1536 Francis I consolidated the agreement by sending James V the collar of the Order of Saint Michael as a token of his affection and their family union.
 Francis sent the collar with a courtier, Guillaume d'Yzernay, to James Stewart, Earl of Moray.
 Moray had already been made a member of the order by the Duke of Vendôme, who had probably taken part in the negotiations.
 He was instructed to present the collar to James V with the same ceremonies that the Duke had observed at his investiture into the order.
 The Duke of Albany, who had promoted the marriage plan, died in July 1536.

-James V decided to travel to France and visited Mary of Bourbon at St. Quentin in Picardy in September 1536, but then went south to meet Francis I. Instead of marrying Mary, he married the French king's daughter, Madeleine of Valois.
+James V decided to travel to France and visited Mary of Bourbon at St. Quentin in Picardy in September 1536.
+He stay for eight days, then went south to meet Francis I. Instead of marrying Mary, he married the French king's daughter, Madeleine of Valois.
 On 14 October 1536, Rodolfo Pio da Carpi, Bishop of Faenza, wrote that Francis I now intended Mary of Bourbon to marry Francis, Marquis of Lorraine.
 Both Madeleine and Mary of Bourbon died soon after.
 The Scottish chronicle writer Robert Lindsay of Pitscottie wrote;"the duik of Vandones dochter, quho tuke sick displeasour at the king of Scotlandis marriage that shoe deceast immediately thaireftir: quhairat the king of Scotland was highlie displeased, thinkand that he was the occasioun of that gentlewoman's death."